UniOfGreenwich/softwareproject_-team-1/README.md

 ### The `studentMenu` partial class

 The `studentMenu` class in the LMS_WPFApp responsible for managing the user interface and interactions related to student-specific functionalities within the application.
-It provides options for students to view there own account, pay any outstanding balances and rent any books.
+It provides options for students to view their own account, pay any outstanding balances and rent any books.

 **Core Methods**

 **`payFeesButton_Click()`:**

-Opens the payment gateway window to allow the students pay there outstanding balence.
-This also Retrives the current outstanding balance and passes it to the payment gateway window.
+Opens the payment gateway window to allow the students to pay their outstanding balance.
+This also Retrieves the current outstanding balance and passes it to the payment gateway window.

 **`rentBookButton_Click()`:**

-Nevigates to the bookRental window for allowing students to rent books.
+Navigates to the bookRental window for allowing students to rent books.

 **`LoadDebtFromCSV()`:**